Is denial coming back into fashion?

 The piece breathes a sigh of relief.
 Finally, the bad trends are abating, maybe even reversing for good after a difficult period of adjustment to the sexual revolution, which taught us once and for all that marriage is for love.
 This happy state of affairs stems almost entirely from the great rectitude and pragmatism of liberal cultural values to boot.
 We’re richer, more liberal, and, well, just better.
 We love each other more than our grandparents did.
 Data says so.

 It turns out that this bit of good news from the Times’ hard-nosed ledger sniffers turns out to be a Styles section trend piece in disguise.
-Let’s start with the big sell of the article, the assertion that “marriages in this country are stronger today than they have been in a long time.”
+Let’s start with the big sale of the article, the assertion that “marriages in this country are stronger today than they have been in a long time.”
 But that’s actually a rather limited observation.
 Yes, the marriages that do happen do not break up as quickly or as often as marriages from 30 years ago.
 But the truth is that family instability continues to worsen in the United States.
 As David Frum pointed out, a declining divorce rate is perfectly consistent with an ever-falling rate of marriage and a rising rate of out-of-wedlock childbirth

 It’s been an interesting few months of near Pollyanna level optimism about marriage.
-At first I just ignored it — which wasn’t hard considering the ideological leanings of an economist turned, “Expert,” on psychology by the name of Shaunti Feldhahn (above link) or the strange conspiracy theories held by some of the sources — or dismissed it as the latest expert seeking to prove his/her steel by discrediting the already long discredited idea that 50% of all first marriages end in divorce.
+At first, I just ignored it — which wasn’t hard considering the ideological leanings of an economist turned, “Expert,” on psychology by the name of Shaunti Feldhahn (above link) or the strange conspiracy theories held by some of the sources — or dismissed it as the latest expert seeking to prove his/her steel by discrediting the already long-discredited idea that 50% of all first marriages end in divorce.

 But, the number of people now buying into what is nothing more then another salvo in a culture war is beginning to be frightening.

 The political right has always promoted marriage as the cure-all to what ails our society.
 If we can just strengthen the nuclear family, all will be well.
-If we can claim that we are successfully fixing marriages, then the healing of our nations is sure to follow and, in the interim, we can continue our fantasy driven policies.
+If we can claim that we are successfully fixing marriages, then the healing of our nations is sure to follow and, in the interim, we can continue our fantasy-driven policies.
 (While we sell the entire country to big business, leave millions more beneath the poverty line, destroy public health/education, gamble away the savings of an entire generation and cripple civil rights in the name of terrorism…)